screwdriver-cd/aws-consumer-scripts/README.md

 ### Config Definitions

-The following table describes all the configurable variables defined in `setup.tfvars`
+The following table describes all the configurable variables defined in `setup.tfvars.json`

 | Name | Type | Description |
 | - | - | - |